Pragmatic Embodied Spoken Instruction Following in Human-Robot Collaboration with Theory of Mind

-The challenges that arise from noisy or unclear speech also call for different evaluation metrics for speech recognition in embodied settings.
-Typically, word error rate (WER) is used to evaluate the accuracy of ASR systems.
-However, WER is a poor measure of success in embodied cooperative tasks, as a small critical error can change the meaning of the language instruction, whereas skipping a few filler words can be non-detrimental.
-Imagine the scenario depicted in Figure~\ref{fig:intro}, speech recognition may give the robot the wrong transcription (potato instead of tomato) due to either noise in the speech or mispronunciation by the user.
-This wrong inference would result in a completely failed assistance, even though there is only a single incorrect word.
+Spoken language is the cornerstone of human cooperation, enabling the seamless coordination of actions and the communication of intent \cite{tomasello2010origins}.
+From a very young age, humans develop a remarkable proficiency for giving and following verbal instructions, a skill that is fundamental to collaborative activities.
+The recent proliferation of powerful Vision-Language Models (VLMs) has opened promising avenues for creating robotic agents that can collaborate with humans in a similarly natural fashion, integrating both visual and linguistic inputs across a wide range of applications \cite{ahn2022can, gao2024physically}.
+However, despite significant progress in controlled settings, a formidable challenge remains in transitioning these systems to the complexities of the real world.

-In this paper, we present a cognitively-inspired model, Spoken Instruction Following through Theory of Mind (SIFToM).
-It grounds speech recognition in Theory of Mind reasoning.
-By reasoning about humans' goals and plans from visual observations, the model forms an informative prior over what instructions the human would give, which, combined with the likelihoods from the ASR model, produces a more plausible and grounded robot goal for cooperative actions.
+The crux of this challenge lies in the inherent fragility of human speech.
+In realistic, open-world environments—such as busy factories, dynamic mining sites, or even a typical home kitchen—spoken instructions are frequently corrupted by acoustic noise, speaker-specific idiosyncrasies such as accents and disfluencies.
+For a machine, these imperfections can render an instruction unintelligible, leading to interaction failures.
+Imagine the scenario depicted in Figure~\ref{fig:intro}, where speech recognition may give the robot the wrong transcription (potato instead of tomato) due to either noise in the speech or mispronunciation by the user.
+This wrong inference would result in completely failed assistance, even though there is only a single incorrect word.
+In stark contrast, humans adeptly overcome such ambiguity by leveraging a shared collaborative context.
+Rather than merely transcribing noisy auditory signals, we engage in pragmatic reasoning, inferring a speaker's underlying goals and intentions to disambiguate their words.
+This ability, often associated with a ``Theory of Mind,'' allows us to understand what was meant, not just what was said.